 So, what are the rules surrounding alcohol for takeout?

-Restaurants are able to sell alcoholic beverages in sealed containers (e.g., wine, beer, and cider, but not hard liquor containing over 7% alcohol content, as Guilbault clarified in Friday’s hearing) for takeout or delivery as long as accompanied by some food.
+Restaurants can sell alcoholic beverages in sealed containers (e.g., wine, beer, and cider, but not hard liquor containing over 7% alcohol content, as Guilbault clarified in Friday’s hearing) for takeout or delivery, as long as some food accompanies them.